poojagopu/GraphCutAlgorithm/README.md

 * Cuts between vertexes
 * Max flow of the graph

 There is a log.txt file which is the output of my program.
 This is just to show that the code is working.
+A screenshot of the output is saved as screenshot.png